andrew/ultimate-awesome/README.md

 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [fucking-awesome-stock-resources](https://github.com/Correia-jpv/fucking-awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.
+- [awesome-ai-models](https://github.com/dariubs/awesome-ai-models) - A curated list of top AI models and LLMs.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
+- [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.
 - [awesome-financial-open-source](https://github.com/gavincyi/awesome-financial-open-source) - Collection of financial institution open source groups.
 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.